 Mongolia is a multiparty parliamentary democracy governed by a democratically elected government.
-The presidential elections held on June 26 and July 7 and parliamentary election in June 2016 were considered free and fair, although some observers expressed concern during the presidential elections about allegations of vote-buying and candidates’ involvement in corruption.
+The 2017 presidential elections and 2016 parliamentary election were considered free and fair, although some observers expressed concern during the presidential elections about allegations of vote-buying and candidates’ involvement in corruption.

 Civilian authorities maintained effective control over the security forces.

-The most significant human rights issues included: police abuse of prisoners and detainees; corruption; violence against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons; and harsh labor conditions for certain foreign contract workers, especially those from the DPRK.
+Human rights issues included corruption; trafficking in persons; violence against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons; and harsh labor conditions for some foreign contract workers, especially those from the Democratic People’s Republic of Korea (DPRK).

-Government steps to punish officials who committed abuses or to remedy discrimination were inconsistent.
+Government efforts to punish officials who committed abuses or to remedy discrimination were inconsistent.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from: